 This Policy applies to members of the public who wish to lodge a complaint in regard to Council's services and performance.
-Furthermore, the Policy is also applicable should a Council Official (Councillors, Administrators, members of staff of Council, Council Committee members, Conduct Reviewers and Delegates of Council) who lives in the City of Parramatta local government area wish to make a complaint in their private capacity as a member of the public.
+Furthermore, the Policy also applies to a Council Official (Councillors, Administrators, members of staff of Council, Council Committee members, Conduct Reviewers and Delegates of Council) who lives in the City of Parramatta local government area and wish to make a complaint in their private capacity.